natevoyages/MarioRPG_v1.1/README.md

 "Youre right we need a class for  characters and enemies"(Jaime)

 class CharacterSelect   ?
+(O) "Can we store the characters stats in here too or just the select option?"
+(Jaime)

-class StartMenu   ?
+class StartMenu   ? (?)
+"What would we do with this class?"
+(Jaime)

 class MapConfig  ?
+(O)

 }